 Stay up to date with local media on the situation, and be aware your plans to visit White Island may be disrupted.
 Contact your travel provider for more information.

 Professor Richard Arculus from The Australian National University is a volcanologist, and discusses with Kim and Phil from the World Nomads Podcast what caused the eruption of the volcano – not once but twice – on New Zealand's White Island.

-A state of emergency has been declared for the west coast of New Zealand's South Island due to a severe storm system which has battered the coast since last Sunday night, resulting in heavy rain, flooding and landslides.
+A state of emergency has been declared for the west coast of New Zealand's South Island due to a severe storm system which have battered the coast since last Sunday night, resulting in heavy rain, flooding and landslides.
 One person has died and hundreds of people are displaced as the system moves north along the coast.
-There are power distruptions in several locations.
+There are power disruptions in several locations.

 A state of emergency has been declared by the Tasman and Nelson district mayors.
 Authorities have ordered people to evacuate if they feel unsafe and if located in the immediate fire zone to make sure they have access to radio and other media for further updates.